p-sanches/somabits/Somo_ZeroConf/README.md

 # SOMA Server
-SOMA Server is a server side application which can automatically discorver all the SOMA devices in a network.
-After discovering it can route sensors and actuators to respective devices based on the user suppied routing information.
+SOMA Server is a server-side application which can automatically discover all the SOMA devices in a network.
+After discovering it can route sensors and actuators to respective devices based on the user-supplied routing information.

 ## Usage